 Assistant Professor, Clarinet; Chamber Music Coordinator; Coordinator of Woodwinds

 Clarinetist Marianne Gythfeldt, a native of Norway, has distinguished herself in chamber music, orchestral and contemporary music performance on the international stage.
 She is equally at-home in traditional, contemporary and alternative/cross-over genres, as a result of the extensive experience and training as clarinetist of Ensemble Sospeso and former member of the Naumburg award-winning group New Millennium Ensemble.
-Ms. Gythfeldt's exceptional ability with contemporary technique, and as a clarinetist who sings through the instrument with a traditionally beautiful tone, led to many collaborations with great soloists and musical innovators such as Alvin Lucier, Peter Serkin, Petr Kotik and the SEM Ensemble, Ursula Oppens, and Paquito D'Rivera.
-As co-founder of PG2, a sound-art duo, Marianne collaborates with visual artist, Ashley Pigford to design original audio-visual pieces for presentation at multi-media conferences.
+Gythfeldt's exceptional ability with contemporary technique, and as a clarinetist who sings through the instrument with a traditionally beautiful tone, led to many collaborations with great soloists and musical innovators such as Alvin Lucier, Peter Serkin, Petr Kotik and the SEM Ensemble, Ursula Oppens, and Paquito D'Rivera.
+As co-founder of PG2, a sound-art duo, she collaborates with visual artist Ashley Pigford to design original audio-visual pieces for presentation at multimedia conferences.

 Highlights of recent seasons include a tour to Puerto Rico with Orpheus Chamber Orchestra, and a command performance with Zephyros Winds at the National Centre for Performing Arts in Beijing.
-From 2005 to 2013 Ms. Gythfeldt was associate professor of clarinet and chamber music at the University of Delaware.
+From 2005 to 2013, Gythfeldt was associate professor of clarinet and chamber music at the University of Delaware.
 Recently she won the Delaware Division of the Arts established-artist award that launched a commissioning project of electroacoustic works, and a tour of electroacoustic music presentations in Delaware schools.

-Ms. Gythfeldt can be heard on recordings by CBS Masterworks, CRI, Albany, Koch and Mode Records; the 2005 Albany Records release of two solo clarinet pieces by Robert Morris; and with Absolute Ensemble in the 2010 release of Joe Zawinul.
+Gythfeldt can be heard on recordings by CBS Masterworks, CRI, Albany, Koch and Mode Records; the 2005 Albany Records release of two solo clarinet pieces by Robert Morris; and with Absolute Ensemble in the 2010 release of Joe Zawinul.